-MHD Simulation for Investigating the Dynamic State Transition Responsible for Solar Eruption in Active Region 12158
+MHD Simulation for Investigating Dynamic State Transition Responsible for Solar Eruption in Active Region 12158

-We presented a magnetohydrodynamic model of solar eruption observed in Active Region (AR) 12158.
-In this model effects of gravitational field and solar wind were taken into account, the latter of which made the AR's magnetic field deviate from a static state before the eruption.
-To achieve a quasi-static pre-eruptive state, we performed a three-dimensional MHD simulation in which a gas pressure-driven outflow playing the role of solar wind was imposed on upper part of nonlinear force-free coronal magnetic structure of the AR, which had been reconstructed from photospheric vector magnetic-field data.
-The simulation showed that one of the inner sheared loops (intermediate-height loop) showed the dynamic state transition from the quasi-static pre-eruptive state to an eruptive state, which is essentially different from destabilization of static magnetic structure.
-We demonstrated that the dynamic state transition was associated with shape change of the loop from a vertically expanding shape to a vertically and laterally expanding one, as suggested by κH-mechanism.
+We presented a magnetohydrodynamic model of a solar eruption observed in Active Region 12158.
+In this model the effects of solar gravitational field and solar wind were taken into account, the latter of which may make the AR's magnetic structure deviate from a static state before the eruption.
+To achieve a quasi-static pre-eruptive state, we performed a three-dimensional MHD simulation in which a gas pressure-driven outflow was imposed as a solar wind on upper part of the coronal magnetic structure of the AR, which had been reconstructed via a nonlinear force-free field model from photospheric vector magnetic-field data.
+The simulation showed that an inner sheared loop (intermediate-height loop) had a dynamic state transition from the quasi-static pre-eruptive state to an eruptive state, which is essentially different from destabilization of static magnetic structure.
+We demonstrated that the dynamic state transition was associated with shape change of the loop from a vertically expanding shape to a vertically and laterally expanding shape, as suggested by κH-mechanism.

 Reference